scott-lydon/openAiAPI/README.md

-# openAiAPI
+# OpenAIAPISPM

-Swift package for openAi
+A description of this package.